 Me (and just about every other person on the planet) LOVES WordPress.
 It’s so stinking simple to use and intuitive and it comes with great plugins so you can create a really powerful, interactive website.
-People who don't understand WordPress think my site looks really impressive, but really it's just a drag and drop theme/framework that I can move around to my liking, and WordPress makes that all possible.

 Really, WordPress is the industry standard for bloggers.
 I’ve used other platforms to blog for my business clients and they’re hard to manage, understand, and optimize for SEO.

 Hosting is like the highway.
 A content management platform is the car that drives you along the highway, putting your information quickly and easily out into the world.

 Hostgator is the hosting, WordPress is the content platform.
 They work together but they’re not the same thing.

 You can get a free blog platform (like the free version of WordPress or Tumblr) but you won’t “own” your car and you won’t be able to host your own ads.
 If you want to start blogging and earn money from it down the road (potentially), you’ll need to invest a bit into a hosting provider.

 There are lots of different hosting options out there.
 Depending on how fast you want your site to function, you can invest a lot or a little bit of money.

 I like to recommend Hostgator mostly because of the price point.
 It’s a minimal investment for beginners who want to “try out” blogging and then you can progress from there.

 They’ve also got one of the easiest to use control panels and quick WordPress installer.